Shrimad Rajchandra: Translation and commentaries

-Legacy
+Influence

-Rajchandra was inspired by works of Kundakunda and Digambara mystical tradition and, in turn, inspired several spiritual teachers and followers including people from all schools of Jainism.
-His followers sometimes consider his teaching as a new path of Jainism, neither Svetambara nor Digambara, and revere him as a saint.
-His path is sometimes referred as Raj Bhakta Marg, Kavipanth, or Shrimadia, which has mostly lay followers as was Rajchandra himself.
+Rajchandra was inspired by works of Kundakunda and Digambara mystical tradition.
+Nominally belonging to the Digambara tradition, his followers sometimes consider his teaching as a new path of Jainism, neither Śvetāmbara nor Digambara, and revere him as a saint.
+His path is sometimes referred as Raj Bhakta Marg, Kavipanth, or Shrimadiya, which has mostly lay followers as was Rajchandra himself.
 His teachings influenced Kanji Swami, Dada Bhagwan, Rakesh Jhaveri, Saubhagbhai, Lalluji Maharaj (Laghuraj Swami), Atmanandji and several other religious figures.
 Some of them established temples and institutions in his dedication and to spread his teachings.
 Such temples often house his pictures and images based on photographs taken in a studio in various meditation postures just a month before his death.
 Shrimad Rajchandra's teachings have been popular in the Jain diaspora communities; mostly in East Africa, the United Kingdom and North America.
+Bauer notes that "[in] recent years there has been a convergence of the Kanji Swami Panth and the Shrimad Rajcandra movement, part of trend toward a more eucumenical and less sectarian Jainism among educated, mobile Jains living overseas."

 A special cover featuring him and Rabindranath Tagore was published by the India Post on occasion of Gandhi Jayanti in 2002.

 The Government of India released ₹10 coins, ₹150 souvenir coins and the stamps at the Sabarmati Ashram in Ahmedabad on 29 June 2017 as the commemoration of Shrimad Rajchandra's 150th birth anniversary.
 U.C.
 Riverside's College of Humanities, Arts and Social Sciences and the Department of Religious Studies announced the establishment the Shrimad Rajchandra Endowed Chair in Jain Studies on 17 February 2017.

 Shrimad Rajchandra Mission Dharampur is a spiritual movement inspired from Shrimad Rajchandra.
-It was founded by Pujya Gurudevshri Rakeshji - a devotee of Shrimadji.
-It is headquartered in Dharampur, Gujarat and carries out social and spiritual activities across five continents.
+It was founded by Rakesh Jhaveri.
+It is headquartered in Dharampur, Gujarat and carries out social and spiritual activities.

-A 34-feet idol of Rajchandra was inaugurated in November 2017 at Shrimad Rajchandra Ashram, Dharampur by Rakesh Jhaveri and Sri Sri Ravishankar.
+A 34-feet idol - the world’s tallest statue of Shrimad Rajchandra was inaugurated in November 2017 at Shrimad Rajchandra Ashram, Dharampur by Rakesh Jhaveri and Sri Sri Ravishankar.
+A Grand Mahamastakabhishek of this idol happens every year, and in 2024 India's Home Minister Amit Shah and RSS Chief Mohan Bhagwat both performed this annual ritual.
+In March - April 2025, thousands of devotees performed Mahamastakabhishek of Shrimad Rajchandra statue at Shrimad Rajchandra Ashram, Dharampur on occasion of celebrating 125 Years of Shrimad Rajchandraji gracing Dharampur.

 In popular culture

 In 2007, Apurva Avsar, a biographical play on Shrimad Rajchandra in Gujarati, was produced by Manoj Shah.
 A Gujarati play entitled Yugpurush: Mahatma na Mahatma depicting the spiritual relationship between Shrimad Rajchandra and Mahatma Gandhi was produced by Shrimad Rajchandra Mission, Dharampur, in November 2016.
 An animated biographical Gujarati film Shrimad Rajchandra directed by Bhairav Kothari was released in 2021.

-On 4 August, 2022 PM Modi has inaugurated various projects in Dharampur including a hospital and women and childcare center which will be named after him.
+On 4 August, 2022, Prime Minister Narendra Modi inaugurated various projects in Dharampur including Shrimad Rajchandra Hospital and women and childcare center which were named after him.